 Too often we begin our preparation thinking about what we want and need to say.
 We think about major point and what information we need them to assimilate or remember.
 We think about our responsibility, and if we have any fear or trepidation about being in front of people, we just wish it were over and prepare the message without much thought given to the audience.

-That last line is too much too true.
-We prepare the message without much thought given to the audience.
-We think about the message, what we want to say and how we are best going to say it; we prepare our PowerPoint slides hoping that will “wow” the audience into valuing the material.
-We remember the KISS method of presentations and we keep is simple, stupid.
-Maybe we remember the old adage, stand up, speak up, shut up, sit down.
+Most presenters do the opposite.
+They prepare the message without much thought given to the audience.
+They think about the message, what they want to say and how they are best going to say it; they prepare their PowerPoint slides hoping that will “wow” the audience into valuing the material.
+They remember the KISS method of presentations and they keep is simple, stupid.
+Maybe they remember the old adage, stand up, speak up, shut up, sit down.
 Fun little sayings, but not much help.
 However through that entire process, they forget entirely about what the audience really needs or wants.

 First in your PowerPoint preparation is to consider the audience and the best way to communicate with them.
 Think about the specific people, the demographics, commonalities, idiosyncrasies; examine them from every angle you can.
 Also consider your venue- where you will be making your presentation.
 Will you be on a stage with people seated in front of you; will you be on the same level as your audience; will they be at tables, round or square; will you use a microphone- hand held, lapel, or stationary; what kind of interaction can I facilitate, and the list goes on based on your own experience and creativity.
 But always consider your audience; it will influence the rest of your presentation.